 Students count to and from 10 000.
 They classify numbers as either odd or even.
-They recall addition and multiplication facts for single digit numbers.
+They recall addition and multiplication facts for single-digit numbers.
 Students correctly count out change from financial transactions.
 They continue number patterns involving addition and subtraction.
 Students use metric units for length, mass and capacity.
 They tell time to the nearest minute.
 Students make models of three-dimensional objects.
 Students conduct chance experiments and list possible outcomes.
-They carry out simple data investigations for categorical variables.
+They conduct simple data investigations for categorical variables.

 Solve problems involving purchases and the calculation of change to the nearest five cents with and without digital technologies (ACMNA080)

 Use ‘am’ and ‘pm’ notation and solve simple time problems (ACMMG086)